openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/request.txt}}

-The requirements regarding the credential to be presented are conveyed in the presentation_definition parameter.
+The requirements regarding the credential to be presented are conveyed in the `presentation_definition` parameter.
 The content of the request is shown in the following example:

 <{{examples/request/pd_bbs_vc.json}}

 In the `presentation_definition`, the `limit_disclosure` constraint is set to true to selectively disclose a subset of claims from the requested credential.
+In the above request, subset of claims (degree type) is requested from the LDP based BBS credential.

 ### Presentation Response